soumika-RM/bidirectional-visitor-counter/README.md

 - Select the correct board and port in Arduino IDE.
 - Upload the code to your Arduino.

-## Circuit Diagram

-Include a simple diagram or a link to a diagram showing how components are connected.

 ## Usage

 - Adjust sensor pins (`sensorPin1` and `sensorPin2`) in the code based on your actual setup.